auto3t/docs/mkdocs/docs/tv/introduction.md

 | finished      | f                     | The episode has finished downloading and has been moved to the media folder.       |
 | archived      | a                     | The episode has been identified by the mediaserver.                                |
 | ignored       | i                     | The episode has been ignored and will not be searched automatically.               |

-Additional Notes:

-- When adding a new show, **Auto3T** will do an initial lookup and will mark any already in the mediaserver available episodes as archived.
-- Episodes older than 365 days will be added with status "ignored", you can bulk update seasons if you also want to start searching for older episodes and seasons.
-This is to prevent an initial potentially large download of past episodes that might be unexpected from a "tracking" perspective.